ElektraInitiative/PermaplanT/doc/usecases/map_timeline.md

-# Use Case: Map Timeline View
+# Use Case: Map Timeline

 ## Summary